PrEP (pre-exposure-prophylaxis) is a medication taken by HIV-negative people that prevents you from getting HIV.

-Taking PrEP before and after sex means there’s enough drug inside you to block HIV if it gets into your body – before it has the chance to take hold.
+Taking PrEP before being exposed to HIV means there’s enough drug inside you to block HIV if it gets into your body – before it has the chance to take hold.
 It’s highly effective at stopping HIV from being transmitted when taken correctly.

 PrEP offers protection during frontal and anal sex.
 It’s safe to use for trans masculine and non-binary people and is effective regardless of any gender-affirming surgeries that you’ve had.